aldojacopovirno/hybrid-heart-classifier/docs/methodology.md

 ## 7. Conclusion

-This analysis integrates statistical modeling, data preprocessing, exploratory analysis, and visualization to construct a robust framework for predicting heart disease risk based on clinical data.
-The results offer a statistically validated, reproducible method for ordinal outcome prediction with extensive diagnostic checks.
+The hybrid Ordinal-XGBoost framework developed here provides a comprehensive and rigorous approach to heart disease classification, blending statistical and machine learning methods.
+By integrating model diagnostics, ROC analysis, and power analysis, the framework offers a validated, reproducible solution with both accuracy and interpretability for clinical applications.

 References
 - Ripley, B. D. (2002).
 Modern Applied Statistics with S. Springer.